Music of the 2000s - Fragmentation, Pressure, and the New Music Economy

 You'll explore:

-• Pop Architecture - Britney Spears, Christina Aguilera, Max Martin designing hooks with emotional structure
+• Pop Architecture - Britney Spears, Christina Aguilera, and Max Martin shaping hooks

 • R&B's Private Voice - Alicia Keys, D'Angelo, Erykah Badu making restraint powerful

-• Hip Hop Centrality - Jay-Z, OutKast, Missy Elliott, Kanye West transforming the culture
+• Hip-Hop Centrality - Jay-Z, OutKast, Missy Elliott, and Kanye West transforming the

-• Women Building Systems - Beyoncé, Pink, Rihanna constructing influence through consistency
+• Women Building Systems - Beyoncé, Pink, and Rihanna building authority through

-• Global Without Translation - Shakira, Daddy Yankee making bilingual rhythm normal
+• Global Without Translation - Shakira, Daddy Yankee, and others crossing markets

-• MP3 Listening - Songs becoming modular, albums flexible, music constant
+• MP3 Listening - Songs becoming files, albums becoming flexible, access becoming

-• Emotional Extremes - Evanescence to Usher to Norah Jones - mixed feelings without resolution
+• Emotional Extremes - From Evanescence to Usher to Norah Jones, mixed feelings

-• Unfinished Endings - Amy Winehouse, Arcade Fire leaving openness, not closure
+• Unfinished Endings - Amy Winehouse, Arcade Fire, and the open-ended mood of the late

 The Real Story